 -Which would you rate more highly: your experience with independent stores or national chains?

 Do you mostly buy things that are on sale?

 This sounds like the asker might be judging the respondent for not paying full price.
 Nobody wants to be thought of as "cheap."

 -Would you prefer to buy something sooner at full price, or a month later for a lower price?

 -How you enjoy bargain hunting?

 Do you actually like pumpernickel bread?

-This makes it sound like a person is a freak for liking a weirdly-named bread.
-(Personally, I love it)
+This makes it sound like a person is strange for liking a perfectly normal (and delicious, I might add) type of bread.